MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-query-perf-between-servers.md

 - XEvents/SQL Server tracing, especially with filtering on text columns (database name, login name, query text, and so on).
 If tracing is enabled on one server but not on the other, this could be the reason for the difference.
 - User-defined functions (UDFs) or other T-SQL code that performs CPU-bound operations.
 This would typically be the cause when other conditions are different on Server1 and Server2, such as data size, CPU clock speed, or Power plan.
-- [SQL Server CLR integration](/dotnet/framework/data/adonet/sql/introduction-to-sql-server-clr-integration) or [Extended Stored procedures (XPs)](/sql/relational-databases/extended-stored-procedures-programming/database-engine-extended-stored-procedures-programming) that may drive CPU but doesn't perform logical reads.
+- [SQL Server CLR integration](/dotnet/framework/data/adonet/sql/introduction-to-sql-server-clr-integration) or [Extended Stored procedures (XPs)](/sql/relational-databases/extended-stored-procedures-programming/database-engine-extended-stored-procedures-programming) that may drive CPU but don't perform logical reads.
 Differences in the DLLs may lead to different CPU times.
 - Difference in SQL Server functionality that is CPU-bound (e.g., string-manipulation code).

 #### Action: Check traces and queries

-1. Check traces on both servers.
+1. Check traces on both servers for the following:
     1. If there's any trace enabled on Server1 but not on Server2.
-    1. If yes, disable the trace and run the query again on Server1.
+    1. If any trace is enabled, disable the trace and run the query again on Server1.
     1. If the query runs faster this time, enable the trace back but remove text filters from it, if there are any.

 1. Check if the query uses UDFs that do string manipulations or do extensive processing on data columns in the `SELECT` list.